 - Your artwork does not have to be based on the official prompt list

-- In each post you must use the following hashtags in the caption to qualify:
+- In each post you must use the following hashtag in the caption to qualify:

-The judgement and announcement of the winner will be at midnight on May 31st central time.
-You can win Wacom prizes and art from Tom Bancroft.
+The contest ends at 10 PM on May 31st central time.
 For the official rules, you can visit their website: www.mermay.com/contest

 Remember you don’t have to follow the rules to participate in Mermay :) Just note that if you don’t follow the rules you won’t have a chance to win one of the prizes.